Palabhishek1/Palabhishek1/README.md

 - 👋 Hi, I’m @Palabhishek1
 - 👀 I’m interested in learning new creative thimgs
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript and react
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking for my first job or internship
-- 📫 How to reach me follow my insta==abhishek_k_pal
+- 📫 How to reach me , abhishekpal.23.2002@gmail.com
+-     follow my insta==abhishek_k_pal
 - 😄 Pronouns: ...
-- ⚡ Fun fact:
+- ⚡ Fun fact: Dophins are mammals not a fish

 <!---
 Palabhishek1/Palabhishek1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.